kljr/SpringboardVM/README.md

 Ansible and Bash.

-Provides multiple fully-configured Springboard sites, each with working copies of the Springboard repositories, automatic DB backups from guest to host, and quick, pain-free provisioning, management and updating of Apache, mySQL and Drupal/Springboard.
+Provides multiple fully-configured Springboard sites, each with working copies of the Springboard repositories, a dedicated testing site and testing suite, automatic DB backups from guest to host, and quick, pain-free provisioning, management and updating of Apache, mySQL and Drupal/Springboard.